rcove/TGW/README.md

 # AWS CloudGuard IaaS Transit Gateway Demonstration

-Terraform scripts for transit gateway demonstration of CloudGuard in AWS Builds the complete envionment with web and application servers northbound and southbound e-w hubs
+Terraform scripts for transit gateway demonstration of CloudGuard in AWS Builds the complete environment with web and application servers, northbound and southbound e-w hubs

 ---------------------------------------------------------------
 One time preparation of the AWS account